Code-Institute-Submissions/committee/README.md

 - get information about future events
 - contact the band via contact form and via links to social media sites.

-The design is to match the band image: dark, gloom and raw.
-The band's fans listen to metal music and prefer dark themes.

 Prior to using the imagery, I have obtained written permission from The Committee - band.
 All photos, songs and lyrics are property of The Committee, and can be found here: http://thecommitteeband.weebly.com